Quezon: Quezon–Camarines Norte boundary dispute

 Camarines Norte and Tayabas boundary. – The boundary separating the Province of Camarines Norte from the Province of Tayabas begins at a point on the eastern shore of Basiad Bay and extends to a peak known as Mount Cadig in such manner as to bring the territory of the barrio of Basiad entirely within the municipality of Capalonga, in Camarines Norte, and to exclude the same from the territory of Calauag, in Tayabas.
 From Mount Cadig it extends along the crest of a mountain range, a distance of 50 kilometers, more or less, to a peak known as Mount Labo; thence in a southwesterly direction, a distance of 25 kilometers, more or less, to a prominent stone monument at the source or headwaters of the Pasay River, thence along the meandering course of said river in a southerly direction, a distance of 1½ kilometers, more or less, to the Gulf of Ragay.

-In 1922, the then Chief of the Executive Bureau, acted upon the authority of the Secretary of the Interior.
-This ruling by the then chief was never implemented even with repeated efforts of the provincial government of Camarines Norte and the Secretary of Interior.
-The Chief delineated the border as follows:
+In 1922, the then chief of the Executive Bureau, acted upon the authority of the secretary of the interior.
+This ruling by the then chief was never implemented even with repeated efforts of the provincial government of Camarines Norte and the secretary of the interior.
+The chief delineated the border as follows:

 Starting from the peak of Mt.
 Labo as a common corner between the provinces of Tayabas, Camarines Sur and Camarines Norte thence a straight line is drawn to the peak of Mt.
 Cadig; thence a straight line is drawn to the point of intersection of the inter-provincial road between Camarines Norte and Tayabas with the Tabugon River; thence, following the course of the river to its mouth at Basiad Bay.

 In the legal dispute, Quezon raised two points of contention.
-First is that Act 2711 already delineated the boundaries of the province.
-Second is that the Chief of the Executive Bureau had no power nor authority to change the boundaries of the province.
+The first is that Act 2711 already delineated the boundaries of the province.
+The second is that the Chief of the Executive Bureau had no power nor authority to change the boundaries of the province.
 Regarding the first issue, the court stated that it is true that Act 2711 delineated the boundary but it did not delineate the entirety of the boundary.
 The point on the eastern shore of Basiad Bay was never specifically located, thus, needing further delineation.
 On the second issue, the court stated that the Chief did not alter the borders in any way.
 The Chief worked with the requirement that the point be on the eastern shore of Basiad Bay.
 He was also acting on the consideration of Act 2809, the Act establishing Camarines Norte, which states that Camarines Norte be established with the borders it had before merging with Camarines Sur.
 The court then ruled in favor of Camarines Norte and ordered the provincial government of Quezon to transfer all its authority and jurisdiction to the former.